-3.3.4.
 Flavor management

 In OpenStack a flavor defines the compute, memory, and storage capacity of nova instances.
 When instances are spawned, they are mapped to flavors which define the available hardware configuration for them.
-For simplicity, operators may create named flavors specifying both the sizing and the software and hardware profile configurations [1, Section 5].
+For simplicity, operators may create named flavors specifying both the sizing and the software and hardware profile configurations (Section 5 of RM [1]).

-3.4.
 Underlying Resources